-- Lunch supervisors will maintain order in the cafeteria during lunchtime. - Teachers in grades K-4 should accompany their classes until they are in the cafeteria at their tables. - Courteous conduct is expected of all children in the line and at the tables. - Students have assigned seating at the lunch tables to maintain social distancing and safety during the COVID-19 pandemic. - All food must be eaten in the cafeteria at the table.
-No food is to be taken outside or to the classroom, unless the Administration grants permission. - Soda is not allowed in the cafeteria.
+- Lunch supervisors will maintain order in the cafeteria during lunchtime. - Teachers in grades K-4 should accompany their classes until they are in the cafeteria at their tables. - Courteous conduct is expected of all children in the line and at the tables. - All food must be eaten in the cafeteria at the table.
+No food is to be taken outside or to the classroom, unless the Administration grants permission. - Soda is not allowed in student's lunch.